XcodesOrg/xcodes/README.md

 brew install robotsandpencils/made/xcodes
 ```

-These are Developer ID-signed release builds and don't require Xcode to already be installed in order to use.
+These are Developer ID-signed and notarized release builds and don't require Xcode to already be installed in order to use.

 **Other methods:**